Keep Marcus' voice

 Built for quick exploration

-Ask about a theme, get the Greek passage, and continue the conversation without waiting for a new translation or a search through the books.
+Ask about a theme, get live-translated passages, and continue the conversation without waiting for a new translation or a search through the books.